microdotblog/indie-microblogging/Part 2/RSS for microblogs.md

 Instead of adding things to RSS, we should be taking away — simplifying the required elements to make feeds more readable and consistent.

 This chapter is my proposal for a bit of housekeeping around microblogging.
 It’s not a new format.
 It’s just a guide for producing the best RSS.
-I’ve divided this proposal into 3 sections below.
+I’ve divided this proposal into three sections below.

 **Minimum viable elements**